pllealfunes/hamburger-menu/calculator/README.md

 * Work on backspace button
 * Work on percent button
-* Work on decimal button
+* Do not allow multiple decimals